Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 .. note::

-  The CIS-5 events SHALL enable off-chain applications to compute off-chain all balances that the public keys are holding.
+  The collection of all CIS-5 events emitted by a smart contract instance implementing CIS-5 SHALL enable off-chain applications to compute off-chain all non-zero balances that the public keys are holding.

 .. _CIS-5-functions: